whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Endless Predation Must End.md

 Child abuse or deprivation aren't all-or-nothing.
 Some people grow up with far more than others, and nearly all of us raised in unhealthy nations carry at least some negative impacts from our childhood.
 Some kinds of child abuse become normalized, encouraged, and even legally required, such as forcing children to obey unaccountable authorities and tolerate meaningless or boring work in school so that they will be obedient and tolerate meaningless jobs in adulthood.

-These emotional troubles can also make it difficult to connect with partners in romantic and spousal relationships, limiting the depth of connection and trust many people can experience even in their families.
+These emotional troubles can also make it difficult to have satisfying romantic and spousal relationships, limiting the connection and trust many people experience even in their families.

 The war-resisters had grown up with a respectful childhood, so respect was the norm for them and they grew up with a deep spiritual strength.
 The war-volunteers had grown up in disrespectful houses with little loving touch, double standards, emotional and physical abuse, and more.
 In adulthood, they tolerated being a cog in a machine.